SCHOOL NURSES: Best Strategies for Success During School Medical Emergencies

 Who Should Attend

-School Nurses, District Nurses and School Health Coordinators serving grades K-12
+School Nurses, District Nurses and School Health Coordinators, and Anyone working in the School Health Office, serving grades K-12

 Special Benefits of Attending